learn-co-curriculum/model-class-methods-reading/README.md

 ## Objectives

   1. Know when to use a model class method
-  2. Create model class methods that act like scopes
+  2. Create model class methods for custom queries

 ## Lesson